EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### Why is job searching important?

 There any many factors that impact your success during job searching.
 Many are out of your control, such as the jobs available in the market at a given moment, the attributes that a company is looking for, or the mood of your interviewers on the day they interview you.
 But since you cannot control them, instead of worrying about them, you need to concentrate on the things you *can* control: your daily job searching activities.
+Your strategic and consistent commitment is essential to get you a job!

 ### What makes a successful job search?